 The first officer overused the rudder controls in response to wake turbulence from a preceding aircraft that took off minutes before.

-Do Pilots Know When Turbulence is Going to Happen?
+Pilots Know When to Expect Turbulence

 Pilots rarely head straight into turbulence without any warning.